franespo/Progetto-Software-and-Computing/README.md

 ## The project is divided in different files:
 * [FiguresNew](https://github.com/franespo/Progetto-Software-and-Computing/tree/master/FiguresNew) contains the figures output of the code;
-* [Configuration_maker.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/Configuration_maker.py) contains the parameters used in the code and can be modified before running the code.
+* [Configuration_maker.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/Configuration_maker.py) contains the parameters used in the code.
 * [README.md](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/README.md) contains the instructions on how use the code;
-* [ScatterProfile_Configuration.ini] contains the output of Configuration_maker.py and this file change respect to the modifies applied;
+* [ScatterProfile_Configuration.ini](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/ScatterProfile_Configuration.ini) contains the output of Configuration_maker.py and it can be modified with the input that users wants to use in the code;
-* [Scatter_Profile.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/Scatter_Profile.py) is the core of the code;
+* [Scatter_Profile.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/Scatter_Profile.py) is the core of the code and it is the file to be launched;
 * file [functions](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/functions.py) contains the main functions used in the code;
 * file [testing_functions.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/testing_functions.py) contains different tests for file functions to ensure that all of them work properly.

 ## How to run the code
 In order to run properly the code, this steps can be followed:
 1. The folder containing the code can be downloaded to this link: https://github.com/franespo/Progetto-Software-and-Computing.git
-2. The user can use the code running the file [Scatter_Profile.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/Scatter_Profile.py) with python via terminal;
+2. The user can use the code running file [Scatter_Profile.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/Scatter_Profile.py) with python via terminal;
-3. If the user wants, can modify the input values in the [Configuration_maker.py](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/Configuration_maker.py) file and launch it before execution of step 2.
+3. If the user wants, can modify the input values in the [ScatterProfile_Configuration.ini](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/ScatterProfile_Configuration.ini) file and launch it before execution of step 2.

 An example of figure output is reported below: